reactjs/react.dev/src/content/reference/react/lazy.md

 ### `lazy(load)` {/*lazy*/}

-Call `lazy` outside your components to declare a lazy-loaded React component:
+Call `lazy` outside your Components to declare a lazy-loaded React component:

 ```js
 import { lazy } from 'react';